3DPrintings

 2. Material Costs:

-Metal powders used in 3D printing are typically more costly than traditional metal stock materials.
+Metal powders used in this printing are typically more costly than traditional metal stock materials.
 This cost disparity arises because metal powders are specially processed and treated to ensure optimal performance during the printing process.

 3. Surface Finish: